3 Tips When Building Fly Fishing Leaders

 Try a Tippet Ring- A while back, I did a quick review of RIO's tippet rings here.
 Tippet rings allow you to do things like add a dropper fly or, better yet, prolong the life of your leader.
 As you change flies, the tippet length gets progressively shorter and shorter to the point where a new section will have to be tied on.
 Each time you have to retie a new connection knot from the main leader to the new tippet piece, the main leader length shrinks a bit as well.
 No matter if you're using a knotless tapered leader or one you made entirely, adding a tippet ring to the end of a leader can help.
 With a ring in place, you simply tie the additional tippet material to it.
 When the tippet becomes too short or you just want to switch to a longer/lighter tippet piece, just clip it off and tie the new tippet piece back onto the ring while keeping the rest of the leader untouched.

 The old 60/20/20 leader rule can be used as a starting point for these longer leaders (as explained in the link at the beginning of this article), but that formula can be adjusted or thrown out the window based on conditions and how you're fishing.
-Remember, with any leader, the longer the butt section in relation to the leader's length, the worse the sink rate but the more powerful the turnover.
+With any leader, the longer the butt section in relation to the leader's length, the slower the sink rate but the more powerful the turnover.
 The longer the tippet, the softer the turnover but the better the sink rate.